Welcome to Cheer HQ!

 My coaching experience began in 7th grade and includes several years of coaching at a local gym for tumbling lessons, competitive cheer, and rec cheer teams for all ages.

 In the spring of 2018, I was trusted with rebuilding my old high school team, which has been a great adventure.
-A few years ago, there wasn’t even a team for football season.
+Just a couple years prior, there wasn’t even a team for football season.
 Now, 5 years down the road, we not only have a full team, but we have also begun competing and have restarted our youth sideline program for our district’s 2nd-5th graders.

 As a coach, I live for the expression on an athlete’s face and the enthusiasm from their teammates when they’ve accomplished a new skill they have been working tirelessly for.

 And while technical skills are great, developing confident, resilient young adults who value commitment and teamwork is equally as important.

 I hope that the tips and experiences I share can help create some of those moments for you.